 Teachers of all subjects are encouraged to participate.
 Workshops and courses cover a variety of subject areas, including science, social studies, language arts, mathematics and physical education.
 And because the workshops are fashioned according to national frameworks, participants will receive professional development credit.

 You don’t have to be a traditional educator to learn and teach through Project WILD.
 Scout leaders, 4-H coordinators, nature camp counselors and other volunteers are welcome to participate.
 More than 1 million people have been trained at Project WILD workshops throughout the nation.

 Bring the WILD life to your students

-Educators attending the free, 8-hour workshop receive two activity guides with more than 150 activities matching state and national frameworks for Kindergarten through 12th grade programs.
-Free posters of Arkansas’ wildlife and natural resources also are available to decorate classrooms and capture students’ attentions.
+Educators attending the free, 6-hour workshop receive two activity guides with more than 150 activities matching state and national standards for kindergarten through 12th-grade programs.
+Free posters of Arkansas’s wildlife and natural resources also are available to decorate classrooms and capture students’ attentions.

 WILD Schoolyard Habitat Program